Eugen Jahnke

-Paul Rudolf Eugen Jahnke (born November 30, 1861 in Berlin, died October 18, 1921 in Berlin) was a German mathematician.
+Paul Rudolf Eugen Jahnke (November 30, 1861, in Berlin – October 18, 1921, in Berlin) was a German mathematician.

-Jahnke studied mathematics and physics at the Humboldt University of Berlin, where he graduated in 1886.
+Jahnke studied mathematics and physics at the University of Berlin, where he graduated in 1886.
 In 1889 he received his doctorate from Martin-Luther-Universität Halle-Wittenberg under Albert Wangerin on the integration of first-order ordinary differential equations.
-After that, he was a teacher at secondary schools in Berlin, where he simultaneously in 1901 taught at the Technische Hochschule Berlin-Charlottenburg and in 1905 he became a professor at the Mining Academy in Berlin, which merged in 1916 with the Berlin Institute of Technology.
-In 1919 he was rector of the Berlin Institute of Technology.
+After that, he was a teacher at secondary schools in Berlin, where he simultaneously in 1901 taught at the Königlich Technische Hochschule Berlin (now TU Berlin) and in 1905 he became a professor at the Mining Academy in Berlin, which merged in 1916 with the Technische Hochschule.
+In 1919 he became rector of that institution.

 In 1900 Jahnke read a paper at the International Congress of Mathematicians in Paris.
 He was editor of the Archives of Mathematics and Physics and contributor to the Yearbook for the Progress of Mathematics.
 He wrote an early book on vector calculus but is now known primarily for his function tables, which first appeared in 1909.
 This was also translated into English and was in print into the 1960s.
-Fritz Emde (Professor of Electrical Engineering at the Technical University of Stuttgart) contributed to later editions, as did others.
+Fritz Emde (Professor of Electrical Engineering at the University of Stuttgart) contributed to later editions, as did others.